bennymeg/nx-electron/README.md

 - **Minimization**: Electron apps tend to be quite large, hence we use webpack to bundle, and minimize to code.
 - **Live Update**: Provides continuous live reload for your backend code.
 - **Event Templates**: Provides templates for common events like squirrel setup events, auto update events and IPC events.
-- **Packaging**: Packages your frontend and backend webpack bundles into single electron package.
+- **Packaging**: Packages your frontend and backend webpack bundles into an electron package.
-- **Making**: Makes your frontend and backend webpack bundles into single executable.
+- **Making**: Makes your frontend and backend webpack bundles into single standalone executable.

 # Compatibility

+> [!IMPORTANT]
-This repository follows the semantic versioning rules while adhering to Nx and Angular versioning scheme.
+> This repository follows the semantic versioning rules while adhering to both Nx and Angular versioning scheme.
-Make sure that nx-electron major version matching Nx major version.
+> **Make sure that `Nx Electron` major version match Nx major version**.
-I.e. version 19.x of nx-electron will be compatible with version 19.y of Nx.
+> I.e. version 21.x of `Nx Electron` will be compatible with version 21.y of Nx.

 # Getting Started

 ## Prerequisite

-This module is based on Nx, you will need to [set up an Nx workspace](https://nx.dev/web/getting-started/getting-started) before you can use nx-electron.
+This module is based on Nx, you will need to [set up an Nx workspace](https://nx.dev/web/getting-started/getting-started) before you can use `Nx Electron`.

 ```bash
 npx create-nx-workspace@21